marlawinstead/kickstarter-analysis/README.md

 There is limited data on canceled theater campaigns especially when filtered for plays.
 When the number of canceled plays in filtered based on goals using the COUNTIFS function, the result is 0 every time.

 Results
-Two conclusions that can be drawn from outcomes based on launch date:
+Two conclusions that can be drawn from outcomes based on launch date

 May is the most successful month to launch a campaign in.
 Following May, a decline is seen through the end of the year.
 There is not much data to be shown for canceled plays and none represented at all during the month of October.